-Re: Montreal and Quebec - Application for Rezoning and Development Permit

-(Property addresses 597 Montreal St., 205 Quebec St., and 210, 214 & 224 Kingston St.)
+Re: Montreal and Quebec - Updated Submission for Rezoning and Development Permit Property Addresses: 597 Montreal St., 205 Quebec St., and 210, 214 & 224 Kingston St.

-Mike Geric Construction, D'Ambrosio Architecture + Urbanism, Murdoch deGreeff Landscape Architecture and our entire project team are pleased to present you with our application for the proposed redevelopment of the surface parking lot bordered by Quebec, Montreal and Kingston Streets in James Bay.
+On behalf of Mike Geric Construction, D'Ambrosio Architecture + Urbanism, Murdoch deGreeff Landscape Architecture and our entire project team are pleased to present you with the resubmission of our application for the proposed redevelopment of the surface parking lot and Kingston residential lot located on the three distinct frontages of Quebec, Montreal and Kingston Streets in James Bay.

-As a local development team, we understand the significance of this property and set out project planning principles to ensure our application, community consultation and City regulatory process were thoughtful, inclusive and focused on meeting the needs of our growing city.
+As a local development and construction team, we understand the significance of this location and neighbourhood and have established project planning principles to ensure our application, community consultation and City approach are thoughtful, inclusive and focused on meeting the needs of our growing City and dynamic region.
 This application is the product of careful study of the property, the neighbourhood and other precedent developments within the region, as well as extensive consultation with the immediate neighbourhood, which began as soon as this land was purchased.

 This parking lot property represents a significant convergence of land-uses, urban form, public realm and transportation interests and objectives.
-The Quebec and Montreal corner is a significant gateway and connector for neighbours, commuters, cyclists and tourists alike, whereas the Montreal and Kingston block represents a gentle transition to a more residential condition.
-Our team has carefully and deliberately designed this development to handle this transition from an urban gateway along Quebec and Montreal Streets all while working to deliver upon and exceed the City of Victoria's ambitious housing, climate leadership, active transportation and public realm objectives.
+The Quebec and Montreal corner aspires to serve as a significant commercial gateway to the Legislative Precinct and Inner Harbour as well as a key connector for neighbours, commuters, cyclists and tourists alike, whereas the Montreal and Kingston block represents a gentle transition to a traditional residential condition.

+Our team has carefully and deliberately designed this development to handle this transition from an urban gateway along Quebec and Montreal Streets all while working to deliver upon and exceed the City of Victoria's ambitious housing, climate leadership, active transportation and significant public realm objectives.